rafaduran/django-pluggable-registration/docs/faq.rst

     :class:`~registration.models.RegistrationProfile` model, simply
     click the checkbox for the user(s) you'd like to re-send the email for, then select the "Re-send activation emails" action.

-**How do I manually activate a user?**
-    In the default backend, a custom admin action is provided for this.
-In the admin for the ``RegistrationProfile`` model, click the checkbox for the user(s) you'd like to activate, then select the "Activate users" action.